garvincasimir/Azure-ISO-To-VHD/readme.md

   * *VM_PASSWORD* will be used as the password for all VMs created in this workflow

   * *VM_USERNAME* will be used as the username for all VMs created in this workflow

+  * *SUBSCRIPTION_ID* is not used directly in the workflow but having it saved as a secret will cause it to be redacted in the logs.

 ![Github Secrets](images/github-actions-secrets.png)